-If you're looking for some ideas for DIY Christmas ornaments, well, you've come to the right place.
-Over 100 ideas, all made with Mod Podge!
+If you’re looking for some ideas for DIY Christmas ornaments, well, you’ve come to the right place.
+Over 100 ideas, all made with Mod Podge and some creative magic!

 Scroll down to the bottom of the post to get a video of some of the ideas in action.
 You’re going to love watching these ornaments come to life.